-If medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed a certain percentage of your AGI, you can claim an itemized deduction for the amount exceeding that "floor."

-New!
-In late 2020, the 7.5% floor (which had in recent years been a temporary reduction from 10%) was made permanent.
+If medical expenses not paid via taxadvantaged accounts or reimbursable by insurance exceed a certain percentage of your AGI, you can claim an itemized deduction for the amount exceeding that "floor."
+Fortunately the 7.5% floor that had in recent years been a temporary reduction from 10% is now permanent.

-Eligible expenses may include health insurance premiums, long-term-care insurance premiums (limits apply), medical and dental services, and prescription drugs.
-Mileage driven for health care purposes also can be deducted - at 16 cents per mile for 2021.
+Eligible expenses may include health insurance premiums, long-termcare insurance premiums (limits apply), medical and dental services, and prescription drugs.
+Mileage driven for health care purposes also can be deducted - at 18 cents per mile for Jan.
+1 - June 30, 2022, and at 22 cents per mile for July 1 - Dec.
+31, 2022.